 A funny thing happens, though, after buyers become homeowners.
 Although the buyers may have lusted after their new home on their smartphone prior to purchasing, right after the sale closes they may suddenly feel differently.
 What was once a fantasy becomes a reality.
 They now claim ownership, and ownership feelings can be intensely and extremely private.
 So private, in fact, that they feel invaded by the online photos.
-They want to stop anybody else's eyeballs from falling upon their built-in dishwasher or 6-burner range.
+They want to stop anybody else's eyeballs from falling upon their built-in dishwasher or six-burner range.

 The Never-Ending Galaxy of MLS

 To figure out how to remove photos of your home from real estate websites, it helps to begin by understanding how the photos ended up there in the first place.
 It starts with MLS.
 Depending on your local MLS, that system might distribute its contents downline to 20, 60 or 100-plus different websites.
 Automatically.
-This includes popular homes for sale websites such as Zillow, Trulia or Realtor.com: the big three.
+This includes popular homes for sale websites such as Zillow, Trulia or realtor.com.